 Appropriate Library Behavior Policy

-The Stevens Memorial Library supports its community through the provision of materials, programs, space, and technology to aid in the educational, cultural, and recreational development of its entire community.
-The library is committed to providing a welcoming space for Ashburnham citizens and residents of neighboring communities without regard to gender, race, age, religion, national origin, disability, or sexual orientation.
+The Stevens Memorial Library is committed to providing a welcoming space for Ashburnham citizens and residents of neighboring communities without regard to gender, race, age, religion, national origin, disability, or sexual orientation.
 To this end, the Library is responsible for establishing rules of conduct to protect the rights and safety of Library patrons, volunteers, and staff, and for preserving and protecting the Library’s materials, equipment, facilities, and grounds.

-For the comfort and safety of patrons, volunteers, and staff, and the protection of Library property, the following behaviors are prohibited on the premises, including library grounds:
+For the comfort and safety of patrons, volunteers, and staff, and the protection of Library property, we ask that the following guidelines be respected while on Library property: